raedaj/diagrams/tradecentric_punchout_catalog.md

   - Users (contacts)
 - **UI Adjustments**: Define necessary changes for the PunchOut session, including:
   - Welcome page updates, messaging, and visibility of UI elements
-- **Catalog, Cart & Checkout Restrictions**: Confirm both universal and customer-specific constraints on tax, payment options, shipping, etc. Refer to the [Catalog, Cart & Checkout Restrictions](##catalog-cart--checkout-restrictions) section for examples.
+- **Catalog & Checkout Rules**: Confirm both universal and customer-specific constraints on tax, payment options, shipping, etc. Refer to the [Catalog & Checkout Rules](#catalog--checkout-rules) section for examples.

 - **Rule Management**: Determine the system best suited for handling universal and customer-specific rules (e.g., CMS Backoffice, E-COMM Backoffice, TradeCentric Admin Portal).

-## Catalog, Cart, and Checkout Restrictions
+## Catalog & Checkout Rules

 ### Universal Rules
 Define universal rules that apply to all customers such as: